 (e) Country data sets will be checked for errors centrally by the Executive Committee.
 As soon as all data set are found to be free of errors, the Executive Committee will distribute a combined dataset containing the data from all countries to those who have provided their country data, and will provide updated releases as new material is received.

-(f) The combined dataset will remain strictly under embargo for two years after the end of the period designated for fieldwork.
+(f) The combined dataset will remain strictly under embargo for three years after the end of the period designated for fieldwork.
 They will then be made available to the worldwide research community and other users through the Study’s web site.

 (g) The WJS highly encourages its members to engage in the practice of collaborative publication and co-authorship as much as possible.
 For publications based on the WJS data set, following rules may apply:

 If members use their own data for publications reporting only country-specific findings, they may wish to acknowledge the larger WJS context.